 Figure 1: A micro tensile bar in polycarbonate, measuring 100 μm thick.

 Micro moulded samples are tested to determine the tensile properties and whether the tiny gates and corresponding high injection pressures cause excessive material shear and property loss.
 Figure 2 shows micro grippers holding a micro moulded tensile bar based on ASTM standards but geared towards micro moulding.
 For scaling, the tensile bar length is about the size of the letter ‘I’ on a keyboard.

 Figure 2: Five-axis micro milling of micro grippers to 1 μm at Isometric Micro Moulding.

 An additional output to the tensile bar testing is actual shrink values.
 It is common to select the middle of the range for shrink as an educated industry guess.
 Running the actual part material in the tensile bar mould provides an actual shrink value to use in the mould design.
 In the event that the parts have single micron tolerances, using a full range of shrink from 10 to 25 μm could contribute to significant steel changes, providing the shrink is estimated incorrectly.
 Improper shrink prediction can lead to part quality issues and project timeline loss due to mould adjustments/datum error in setup to re-adjust for actual shrink.

-The remaining most common mould design criteria listed—namely gate diameter, parting line locations and ejection style—are to be addressed in the next blog post regarding Challenges in Micro Molding, Part 2.
+The remaining most common mould design criteria listed—namely gate diameter, parting line locations, and ejection style—are to be addressed in an upcoming blog post regarding Challenges in Micro Molding, Part 2.
 Learn more about Isometric’s micro tooling capabilities here: https://isomicro.com/micro-tooling/.